michelle-po/head-md-time-in-time-out/README.md

 ## Pitches

 We will be exploring constantly writing and re-writing pitches.
-There is a pitches folder for all the pitches.
+There is a [pitches](https://github.com/michelle-po/head-md-time-in-time-out/tree/main/pitches) folder for all the pitches.

+## Process
+In [process](https://github.com/michelle-po/head-md-time-in-time-out/tree/main/process) will be stocked all the researches and observation done.
+Another object folder is there with all the researches linked to the final prototype

+## Prototype
+In this folder will appear all files and sketches linked to the final objects, the final [prototype](https://github.com/michelle-po/head-md-time-in-time-out/tree/main/prototype)